ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 You might need to take your storage volume back to a specific point in time because of user-error or data corruption.

 1. Unmount your volume.
-You must ensure that the host is not trying to connect to the volume during the restore.
+You must make sure that the host is not trying to connect to the volume during the restore.
    - [Unmounting {{site.data.keyword.blockstorageshort}} volumes on a Linux&reg; server](/docs/BlockStorage?topic=BlockStorage-mountingRHEL8#unmountingLin)
    - [Unmounting {{site.data.keyword.blockstorageshort}} volumes on Microsoft](/docs/BlockStorage?topic=BlockStorage-mountingWindows#unmountingWin)